kubernetes/minikube/README.md

 ## Usage

 Here's a brief demo of minikube usage.
 We're using the code from this [Kubernetes tutorial](http://kubernetes.io/docs/hellonode/).
+If you want to change the VM driver to VMware Fusion add the `--vm-driver=vmwarefusion` flag to `minikube start`.

 Note that the IP below is dynamic and can change.
 It can be retrieved with `minikube ip`.

 ```shell